 - Pay for performance The profit sharing plan provides annual cash bonuses directly tied to earnings.
-The LTIC grants are comprised of 60% performance-based awards based on the achievement of preset earnings per share (EPS) and return on equity (ROE) performance targets. - · Caps on short and long-term bonuses Short-term profit sharing bonuses are capped at 70% of base salary for the CEO and 50% of base salary for the other named executive officers.
-The maximum amount of performance-based LTIC awards ultimately earned is capped at 150% of the target award, and no performance-based LTIC awards are earned if performance falls below the threshold achievement level. - · "Clawback" policy The Compensation Committee has the right to rescind, revoke or adjust any profit sharing bonus or LTIC awards if there is a material restatement in financial results and the named executive officers received incentive compensation based on the erroneous data. - Stock ownership guidelines The CEO must receive approval from the Lead Director of the Company's Board of Directors before selling shares of the Company's stock, and the other named executive officers must consult with the CEO and CFO before selling shares of the Company's common stock.
-Except for special circumstances, such as financial hardship, approval to sell would not be given if such sale would result in holdings of less than five times base salary in the case of the CEO and less than three times base salary in the case of the other named executive officers. - · "Double trigger" of LTIC vesting due to change-in-control LTIC grants will only result in accelerated vesting if a change-in-control results in termination of employment.

-- · No long-term employment agreements All executives are hired "at-will" and there are no long-term employment arrangements that provide for compensation beyond an employee's termination date.
-The only payments beyond termination date are payments from one of the Company's retirement plans and allowable vesting of LTIC awards upon certain conditions. - · No dividends on unearned performance-based LTIC There are no dividends paid or accrued on unearned performance-based awards until such time the awards are earned and settled. - No tax gross-ups There are no tax gross-ups on any form of compensation provided to the CEO or any other executive officer, with the exception of the tax gross-up on relocation expenses provided to the newly appointed Executive Vice-President, CIO in 2018.
+The LTIC grants are comprised of 60% performance-based awards based on the achievement of preset earnings per share (EPS) and return on equity (ROE) performance targets. - Caps on short and long-term bonuses Short-term profit sharing bonuses are capped at 70% of base salary for the CEO and 45-50% of base salary for the other named executive officers.
+The maximum amount of performance-based LTIC awards ultimately earned is capped at 150% of the target award, and no performance-based LTIC awards are earned if performance falls below the threshold achievement level. - "Clawback" policy The Compensation Committee has the right to rescind, revoke or adjust any profit sharing bonus or LTIC awards if there is a material restatement in financial results and the named executive officers received incentive compensation based on the erroneous data. - Stock ownership guidelines The CEO must receive approval from the Lead Director of the Company's Board of Directors before selling shares of the Company's stock, and the other named executive officers must consult with the CEO and CFO before selling shares of the Company's common stock.
+Except for special circumstances, such as financial hardship, approval to sell would not be given if such sale would result in holdings of less than five times base salary in the case of the CEO and less than three times base salary in the case of the other named executive officers. - "Double trigger" of LTIC vesting due to change-in-control LTIC grants will only result in accelerated vesting if a change-in-control results in termination of employment. - No long-term employment agreements All executives are hired "at-will" and there are no long-term employment arrangements that provide for compensation beyond an employee's termination date.
+The only payments beyond termination date are payments from one of the Company's retirement plans and allowable vesting of LTIC awards upon certain conditions. - No dividends on unearned performance-based LTIC There are no dividends paid or accrued on unearned performance-based awards until such time the awards are earned and settled. - No tax gross-ups There are no automatic tax gross-ups on any form of compensation provided to the CEO or any other executive officer. - Insider trading and other prohibitions all named executive officers are expressly covered by the Company's policies prohibiting insider trading, short selling, hedging and pledging transactions in Company stock.
+More detailed information about Cass' anti-hedging and anti-pledging policies are included in Prohibitions on Hedging and Pledging below.